BehshadBabai/BS-Vacation/README.md

 ## Usage
-Website displays info about a travel agency Vacation
+Website displays info about a travel agency

 ## Project Status